GreenCape/backup/vm/README.md

  3. Run the restore script as root:

         # cd ~/restore
-        # ./restore-packages.sh > restore.log
+        # ./gc-bak.sh

- 4. Check the log for any problems.
+ 4. Check the output for any problems.

+ 5. Reboot the virtual machine.

+ 6. Check the re-installation using random probes.